OpenIdentityPlatform/OpenIDM/openidm-samples/roles/provrole/src/main/resources/README.md

         $ ./startup.sh -p samples/roles/provrole

-Then create the Employee and Contractor roles, as you learned in the previous (crudops) sample.
+Then create the Employee and Contractor roles.
 You can use the Admin UI or the REST interface to do this.

 When you have created the roles, reconcile the managed user repository with the external system (OpenDJ).
 The easiest